Sebastian-Inaba/INABA-Log/README.md

 # Update

-- I had a design in mind, but due to performance issues with blur effects and canvas animations, I couldn’t get it to work.
-So now I’m back to square one...

-- At the moment, it just feels… empty.
+- I have improved the performance issues
+- I made a new logo and redesigned the landing page
+- I change all svg's in to react components

 #### Full Design Example (might not be final product)